The tools help to reduce the safety risks and close security holes in many cases by an easy fast way.

 RunAsSpc has implemented different anti-debugger and protection for injection and manipulation against this attack.

-You should also know that processes inherit the environment and permissions from their parents.
+You should also know that processes inherit the environment and permissions from their parrents.

 If a main process start a client process it is necessary to inherit the privileges to run under the same account, but maybe in some cases you don't want it.

-RunAsSpc is a useful and effective tool like a Swiss Army Knife.
+RunAsSpc is a useful and effectiv tool like a Swiss Army Knife.

 RunAsRob has four completely different options to run specific applications with elevated administrator permissions.
-In three options without storing login information, that might be captured by a hacker.
+In three options without storing login informations, which might be captured by a hacker.

 RunAsRob use a simple and clear method to authorize programs or even complete folders.